All Episodes

 If you see guys walking around with M16s and full uniforms, combat gear.

-I imagine if I were a terrorist about to blow up a train, I might uh decide not to do that.
+I imagine if I were a terrorist about to blow up a train, I might decide not to do that.

-The bigger question is would the National Guard be allowed to arrest anyone if acting under federal orders?
+The bigger question is, would the National Guard be allowed to arrest anyone if acting under federal orders?

 Only under state command would they be exempt from that and be allowed to actually enforce local law.

-They can do other useful things in Los Angeles.
+They can do other useful things.

 That's 100% sure.

-Uh that's 100% true.
+That's 100% true.

-And of course, those locations where uh ice agents were doxxed and people online, and we've talked about that at length about the way people are uh threatening these individuals' lives.
+And we've talked about that at length about the way people are threatening these individuals' lives.

-Okay, another uh this is really a question.
+Okay, another, this is really a question.

-Uh this is rather a poignant question, Mr. Kersey.
+This is rather a poignant question, Mr. Kersey.

-That's White privilege.
+That's white privilege.

 Just being white is white privilege.

-I went into law enforcement in a smaller 10,000 population, blue-collar, 98% white community, and 90% of the people that I arrested were white, but virtually all the blacks I ever came across were criminals.
+And 90% of the people that I arrested were white, but virtually all the blacks I ever came across were criminals.

 The blacks in the area loved to get young white girls pregnant because they knew no one else would have them.

-She would get housing, and the housing would become a flop house for blacks where they could sling dope and have a gun stashed.
+She would get housing and the housing would become a flophouse for blacks where they could sling dope and have a gun stashed.

 I was with a drug unit and busted a black heroin dealer who loved his white customers.

-He could subjugate them, make them beg for their fix and treat them like dogs, abusing them sexually and otherwise.
+He could subjugate them, make them beg for their fix, and treat them like dogs, abusing them sexually and otherwise.

 It was such a joy to put him in federal prison.